kleylakb89/09-readme-generator/README.md

 - Links to the user's GitHub and email address.
 - A Table of Contents that navigates to the corresponding sections of the README.

+NOTE: The generated README can be found in the output directory.

 ## Usage

 Upon entering 'node index.js', the user will be prompted to answer questions about their project.
 Blank answers will not be accepted.
 A list of license options can be navigated through to select one of the licenses or no license.
 If a license is chosen, a badge and link to the license will be added to the README, otherwise it will not be included.
 After user answers all the questions, a README.md will be created in the output directory with their information included.